ctrueden/ctrueden.github.io/_pages/deus/SessionWed02.md

+---
+layout: page
+title: SessionWed02
+permalink: /deus/SessionWed02
+category: deus
+---
-!Kick the puppy.
+# Kick the puppy.

-!!Some reference for others involved this week:
+## Some reference for others involved this week:
 Major Bradley: UN Forces (high end AI)
 Harry Bryant: Mercabah Technologies Earth division Adam McGlean: Mercabah Technologies Mercury division Admiral Rossner: UN Forces Mystic

-!!Relevant review of past news:
+## Relevant review of past news:
 Day 28, still no communications with Mercury and no one has traveled to or from the planet.
 Scientists still have no explanation of its change in being more silvery.

-!!The story continues...
+## The story continues...
 Early Friday morning, 9-Jun-2299 after the briefing, Ridge asks whether anyone is adept at FTL theory, but everyone shrugs indicated they are not.
 Ridge hopes for a scientific explanation for FTL and not a magical cause.
 The spectral and thermal reading from the probes of the planet shows the dragons are warm-blooded.

 Fey and Dr Peters head to crew quarters to get some well deserved rest.
 Noun and Trenton leave for the mess hall.